 Our Class A common stock has been listed on The Nasdaq Global Market under the symbol "SAMG" since June 27, 2013.
 Our Class B common stock is not listed on The Nasdaq Global Market and there is no established trading market for such shares.

 Issuer Purchases of Equity Securities

-The following table presents information with respect to purchases of our Class A common stock made during the quarter ended December 31, 2022.
+No purchases of our Class A common stock were made during the quarter ended December 31, 2023.